c1emon/barbatos/README.md

 # Barbatos
-A traffic controller/proxy based on openvswitch.
+A traffic controller/proxy based on openvswitch and ryu controller.